 Now lets see how you can test your internet speed.
 Please read and do the following steps:

 1 Bring your mobile device to the area where your Ring device is installed.
-It is very important to check at the same location, as signal strength in the house or office varies with location.
+It is very important to check the network speed and signal strength at the same location, as signal strength in the house or office varies with location.

 - Lets open any Web browser (chrome, mozilla etc) on your mobile device and in the top search bar type this address or click here to go to www.ring.com/speed.